HOW TO REGISTER A TRADEMARK & LOGO IN NIGERIA

-The trademark registration in Nigeria provided for by Trade Mark Act LFN 1990 is one important way to protect and distinguish someone’s trade symbols in Nigeria.
+The trademark registration in Nigeria provided for by Trade Marks Act LFN 1990 is one important way to protect and distinguish someone’s trade symbols in Nigeria.
+Registering a trademark in Nigeria is the only way to protect a unique brand for goods or services in the marketplace.

-A Trademark is a recognizable name or design, which is legally registered and used to identify and distinguish a product or entity from others.
+A Trademark is a recognizable name or design, which is legally registered and used to identify and distinguish a product or service from others.

-Some of the trademarks that can be registered include name, slogan, domain name, shape, colour and logo.
+Some of the trademarks that can be registered include name, slogan, shape.
 The trademark is usually registered through the Trademarks, Patents and Designs Registry, Commercial Law Department of the Federal Ministry of Industry, Trade and Investment in Nigeria.

-Trademark registration in Nigeria gives the owner the right to use such registration to exclude others from violating or willfully copying or usage by a third party without consent.
-A registered owner of a trademark may institute an action in Court to block any infringements or unauthorized use of their trademarks.
+Trademark registration in Nigeria gives the owner the right to use such registration to exclude others from violating or willfully copying or using by a third party without consent.
+A registered owner of a trademark may institute an action in court to block any infringements or unauthorized use of their trademarks.
+The owner of a registered trademark also has the right to oppose any future trademark registration that may infringe on its own trademark.

 HOW TO REGISTER A TRADEMARK

 Essentially, there are three major stages involved in trademark registration, which I will briefly explain as follows:

 The first step required to be taken for any person or organization desiring to register a trademark is to brief an Agent, usually a lawyer with the trademark or the description of a symbol or logo or design to be registered.

-A search is conducted on the said trademark, and if it does not violate or offend any existing trademark, an application for the registration can proceed.
+A search is conducted on the trademark, and if it is not in conflict or too similar to any existing trademark, an application for registration can proceed.

-The Registrar will issue an acknowledgement upon the recipient of any due application.
-At this stage, the applicant can have confidence, but not an assurance, in the success of the entire registration process.
+The Registrar will issue an acknowledgment upon the recipient of any due application.
+At this stage, the applicant can have confidence, but not assurance, in the success of the entire registration process.

-It is important to be aware that different payments are to be made at this stage for search and application processing.
+It is worthy of note to state that different payments are to be made at this stage for search and application processing.

 3) PUBLICATION AND CERTIFICATION

-The second stage involves publication in journal and certification.
-This is the completion stage.
+The third stage involves publication in the trademark journal and certification.
+This is the final stage.